messkass/test-repo/README.md

 # test-repo
-This is a test rep created.
+This is a test repo created.